Tender-crisp asparagus puts a fresh twist on the classic Eggs Benedict recipe.

 I eventually realized that pouring the egg in from a height would cause the whites to explode upon contact with the water, which also separates the yolk.
 Spinning the water too quickly, and boiling the water (instead of simmering) has a similar effect.
 You can see some of my failures below.

 Eventually I found a Jamie Oliver video called Perfect Poached Eggs – 3 Ways, and figured out how to poach the eggs properly.He doesn’t strain his eggs, and he doesn’t continue stirring the water after tipping in the eggs, which worked out better for me.
-I’ve always learned better from seeing how something is done, rather than reading about how it’s done.
+I’ve always learned better from seeing how something is done, rather than reading about it!

 I used the Hollandaise sauce recipe from Martha Stewart’s Cooking School cookbook (oh, go ahead and laugh, the book is actually great!).
 My version of Hollandaise sauce has less butter than Martha’s version, so it’s not as rich.
 3/4 cup of butter in the sauce just felt like too much for a breakfast dish.
 You can eyeball it though and see if the sauce is velvety enough for your taste or not.
 I also omitted the shallot reduction, because while that would probably be very tasty, I didn’t want to make this more complicated.